A Superstring Field Theory for Supergravity: Discussion

 In this article, we have outlined how the ambitwistor string theory of \cite{Mason:2013sva} can be used to give a string field theory description of Type II supergravity.
 Some details remain to be worked out, particularly in the supersymmetric case and the details of the perturbation theory; however, the general structure is clear.

-A key area that should be pursued is the proof of an ambitwistor version of the glueing theorem (\ref{GGRT}).
-A key difference between the conventional and ambitwistor string field theories is the appearance of the $\bar{\delta}({\cal H}(\vec{\nu}))$ terms in the proposed relation (\ref{GGRT}).
-As mentioned in section \ref{A brief sketch of perturbation theory}, the unconventional reflector inner product used to construct the quadratic term in the string field action suggests that (\ref{GGRT}) may not be true in the bosonic case.
-However, it is the standard BPZ inner product that is used in the supersymmetric theory and in this case the proof of (\ref{GGRT}) looks hopeful.
+An important outstanding issue is providing a clear understanding of the propagator.
+This is an outstanding problem even in the first quantised ambitwistor string and, despite some promising avenues \cite{Ohmori:2015sha,Li:2017emw,Casali:2017zkz}, a satisfactory geometric understanding of the propagator still remains just out of reach.
+What hints there are suggest that this is one of a growing number of aspects in which our intuition for the conventional and the ambitwistor string differ in important ways.
+It is our hope that a consideration of the string field theory might shed some light on this important issue.
 Another important element we have not provided is a proof of the main identity for the ambitwistor superstring field.
 This identity is key to understanding the algebraic structure of the string field theory and a proof this identity, or an analogous one, in the context of the ambitwistor theory would provide additional evidence of the self-consistency of the theory being proposed here.

 In light of recent advances \cite{Geyer:2015bja,Geyer:2015jch} it would also be interesting to formally extend the theory to loop level.
 Although the supergravity which this superstring field theory describes does not exist as a quantum theory, the study of the loop integrands in such theories has provided striking proposals for simplifying loop calculations which may be applicable to other theories.
 It would be interesting if the operator formalism could shed light on some of these developments.